Take advantage of Patch's email marketing (included in your base cost) and increase brand recognition!

 - You will not be able to send from an unverified domain name.

-- Once you have successfully verified your domain you can send emails from Patch
+- Once you have successfully verified your domain you can send and receive emails from within Patch

 When a domain has been verified, these additional icons will appear.

 Green check marks with 'Verified' indicates successful and operational configuration.

 If you are having trouble verifying your domain, reach out to your domain’s DNS service provider support team to ensure that your domain or subdomain is set up properly to send emails from.

 Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a protocol that builds on SPF and DKIM.